Down for the Count and COVID-19

-One of the projects that Mike has completed when not furloughed is our new Lockdown EP, Lockdown for the Count - an EP recorded entirely in isolation, raising money for the charity Mind.
+One of the projects that Mike has completed when not furloughed is our two Lockdown EPs, Lockdown for the Count and Still Locked Down for the Count - two EPs recorded entirely in isolation, raising money for the charities Mind and Refuge.
 Do check out the EP here and watch the videos on our YouTube channel.

 Finally, we've been spending a lot of time thinking about the Black Lives Matter movement and what more we, as a company and individuals, can do to support the cause.
 We are fully aware that none of the music Down for the Count perform would exist were it not for black American musicians who created it in times of oppression.
 We're closely examining everything we do as a company to make sure we are respectful of this fact, and to make sure we're doing everything we can to promote and further the Black Lives Matter cause.

 If you have any questions for us, please don't hesitate to get in touch and one of the Down for the Count team will be happy to help.